juancocina/Polyrhythm-Player/README.md

 To learn more about polyrhythms, [Click Here](https://www.beyondmusictheory.org/polyrhythms/)

 There are plenty of polyrhythm demonstrators online, but none (that I could find) that are created in 3D space.
 I thought it would be a good project for me to create exactly that.
-I chose Unity and C# because I had previously worked on some Game Jams, so I was a bit familiar with the tech.
+I chose Unity and C# because I had previously used Unity for some Game Jams.

 ## As of writing this
 I have these main objects -